jdersch/PERQemu/PERQemu/Readme.txt

     - All of the disk support has been completely rewritten to prepare for the addition of PERQ-2 emulation.
-Currently only the original PERQ-1 14" Shugart SA4000-series drives and controllers are tested to work with the new Z80 implementation (running the original ROMs);
+Currently only the original PERQ-1 14" Shugart SA4000-series drives and controllers are tested to work with the new Z80 implementation;
     - All of the suppoted 8" Micropolis and 5.25" MFM drives will be available as PERQ-2 support is introduced.

   Floppy disk:
-    - Also rewritten to work with the new Z80 and floppy disk controller (FDC);
+    - Rewritten to work with the new Z80 and floppy disk controller (FDC);
     - Supports dynamic loading and unloading of all media types (single- and double-sided diskettes, in single- and double-density);
     - There are still a few bugs; testing and debugging is ongoing.